Ztry8/Termlib/README.md

 #### Rendering
 The library uses batching for rendering tiles, tile culling has been implemented.
 The library has VSync only as a frame rate cap.
 The graphics API provided by SDL2 (opengl or direct2d, etc.)
+Software (CPU) rendering is used as a fallback.

 #### Input
-The library uses the keyboard as input, and there are plans to add a mouse support in the future.
+The library uses the keyboard and mouse as input.

 #### Sounds
 The library supports loading sounds from `.wav` files and playing them.